jdavid54/tinyquaternion/README.md

 ### 2.1 Define Quaternions

-In this package, there are two methods to define a quaternion:
+In this package, there are 3 methods to define a quaternion:

 1. using a 4D array representing the elements of a quaternion `q=[w,x,y,z]`.
 Define the array using numpy's `ndarray`.